circuit/circuit-chat-app/README.md

 # Circuit Chat app

-Chat with your favorite users quickly via this native tray application.
-This native application (Windows & Mac) uses the electron framework to creates tray icons for up to five users and allow chat and calling via Circuit.
+Chat with your favorite users quickly via this native (Windows & Mac) tray application built with electron and the Circuit JS SDK.
+Trays for up to five users are created which allow chat and calls via Circuit.

 ## Features

 * Configure up to 5 direct conversations to show as tray.
-By default the first 5 favorites are used.
+If none configured the first 5 favorites are used.
-* Show presence in tray avatar and detailed presence on chat window.
+* Show presence status in tray avatar and detailed presence in chat window.
-* Chat :)
-* Make direct calls
+* Chat and direct calls
-* Mac and Windows (Linux should work too, but not tested)
+* Cross platform: Mac and Windows (Linux should work too, but not tested)

-## Goals of this example
+## Goals
 * Usage of [Circuit JS SDK](https://github.com/circuit/circuit-sdk) in a desktop app based on [electron](https://electron.atom.io/)
 * Specifically how to use the SDK in a renderer process so that the Circuit WebRTC APIs can be used
 * Demonstrate simple cross-platform implementation using electron